 Understanding the FCC one-to-one consent rule update

 Are you familiar with the Federal Communications Commission’s (FCC) Telephone Consumer Protection Act (TCPA) one-to-one consent rule?
-If not, you may be leaving your business vulnerable to hefty fines and damage to your reputation.
+There have been some major updates recently that you must be aware of.

-In this detailed blog post, we’ll take a closer look at the FCC one-to-one consent, examining its importance, the main requirements, exceptions, best practices for compliance, and the repercussions of not complying.
-By the time you finish reading, you’ll be well-equipped to navigate this regulatory landscape and protect your business from potential pitfalls.
+In this detailed blog post, we’ll take a closer look at the FCC one-to-one consent, its recent postponement and then removal, best practices for TCPA compliance, and the repercussions of not complying.
+By the time you finish reading, you’ll be well-equipped to navigate the regulatory landscape and protect your business from potential pitfalls.

 What is the TCPA one-to-one consent rule?

+The proposed one-to-one consent rule update may be gone, but the existing TCPA consent requirements are still very much alive.
 In today’s digital world, consumers can be inundated with marketing and sales promotional text messages and calls, some of which they don’t want or are even potentially fraudulent.
-The recent FCC one-to-one consent ruling update is intended to provide protection against this barrage of unwanted and intrusive communications.
+The TCPA is intended to provide protection against this barrage of unwanted and intrusive communications.

-In a world where happy customers are the key to success, showing that you respect their privacy and choices can make a huge difference.
+In a world where happy customers are the key to success, showing that you respect their choices and minimize onward personal data sharing can make a huge difference.
 By getting their clear go-ahead before reaching out, you’re showing that you value their time and their preferences.
 This can help you build a solid, long-lasting relationship with your customers, who will be more likely to come back to you in the future.

-Therefore, the FCC 1-to-1 consent rule isn’t just about following the law; it’s about something bigger.
+Therefore, the TCPA isn’t just about following the regulations and case law; it’s about something bigger.
 It’s a commitment to protecting consumers’ contact information and running your business the right way.
 When you put consumer consent first, you’re not only protecting people from unwanted calls and texts, you’re also building a culture of honesty and respect.
 And that leads to stronger customer relationships, a better brand, and more success in the long run.

-What are the main requirements under the FCC’s TCPA one-to-one consent rule?
+What are the main requirements under the TCPA?

-• Each advertiser must obtain and retain appropriate prior express written consumer consent if robocall/robotext technology will be used in the marketing sales outreach.
+• Advertiser must obtain and retain appropriate prior express written consumer consent if robocall/robotext technology will be used in the marketing sales outreach.

 • The consent must be documented in writing and bear the consumer’s signature in compliance with the E-SIGN act.
 The terms, agreement, and consent can be provided and captured digitally.